ThingSet/thingset.github.io/configuration_monitoring.md

 - String (UTF-8)
 - Array of above types (?)

-Integer values might have the specified size and an additional tail byte defining the exponent to the basis of 10 as an int8 value.
+Microcontrollers without floating point unit normally use fixed-point math.
+The protocol allows to send out data without conversion to float.
+In order to be consistent with the SI unit system, the first byte of the int data types specifies an exponent to the basis of 10 as an int8 value.
 For example, a 32bit integer would consume 5 instead of 4 bytes.
-If the exponent is omitted, it is 0.

 The actual value is calculated using the following formula: